-Management, with the participation of the CEO and the CFO, assessed the effectiveness of our DC&P as of December 31, 2021.
-Based upon the results of that evaluation, the CEO and the CFO concluded that our DC&P were effective to provide reasonable assurance that material information relating to the Company is accumulated and communicated to management (particularly during the period in which the Company's annual filings are being prepared) to allow timely decisions regarding required disclosure, and that the information disclosed by us in the reports that we file is appropriately recorded, processed, summarized and reported within the time period specified in applicable securities legislation.
+Management, with the participation of the CEO and the CFO, assessed the effectiveness of our DC&P as of June 30, 2022.
+Based upon the results of that evaluation, the CEO and the CFO concluded that our DC&P were effective to provide reasonable assurance that material information relating to the Company is accumulated and communicated to management to allow timely decisions regarding required disclosure, and that the information disclosed by us in the reports that we file is appropriately recorded, processed, summarized and reported within the time period specified in applicable securities legislation.

 Management with the participation of the CEO and the CFO, assessed the effectiveness of our ICFR as at December 31, 2021.
 In making this assessment, management used the criteria set forth by the Committee of Sponsoring Organizations of the Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based upon the results of that assessment as at December 31, 2020, management concluded that our internal control over financial reporting is effective.
+Based upon the results of that assessment as at December 31, 2021, management concluded that our internal control over financial reporting was effective.
+Management has not assessed the effectiveness of our ICFR as at June 30, 2022.